topbitdu/unidom-geo-china/ROADMAP.md

 ## v0.4.5
 1. Improve the Ruby Gem Specification to depend on [unidom-geo](https://github.com/topbitdu/unidom-geo) v1.4.4
 2. Improve the Engine class to include the Engine Extension concern

+## v0.4.6
+1. Improve the Ruby Gem Specification to depend on [unidom-geo](https://github.com/topbitdu/unidom-geo) v1.4.5
+2. Improve the models to support the namespace neglecting